 Valérie Hallier’s: Scream Now

 Hallier worked on a commission for the Drawing Center (NYC) and was selected for BRIC’s first edition Biennial in Brooklyn.
-Residencies include LMCC Swing Space artist residency on Governor Island, Pioneer Works, NARS Foundation, Trestle Art Space and currently Harvestworks New work residency in NYC. http://www.valeriehallier.com
+Residencies include LMCC Swing Space artist residency on Governors Island, Pioneer Works, NARS Foundation, Trestle Art Space and currently Harvestworks New Work Residency in NYC. http://www.valeriehallier.com